 In 2009, the Monongalia County Commission issued Tax Increment Financing (TIF) revenue bonds to provide funds to finance the cost for the design, acquisition, construction, and equipping of certain infrastructure improvements in Monongalia County, West Virginia, consisting generally of all or some of the following: acquisition and construction of certain infrastructure improvements in the Development District, which improvements include upgrade of roads, sanitary sewer and water lines, including the installation of a required surge tank to handle the gray water and sanitary discharge anticipated with business expansion, installation of necessary storm water management systems to accommodate the additional runoff from the expanded road system and provide for the necessary expansion of natural gas and electric lines to facilitate future business expansion and other related infrastructure and utilities improvements and all necessary appurtenances.
 The Series 2009 Bonds were currently refunded and re-issued in November of 2017.
-The Series 2017 bonds were currently refunded and reissued in August 2021 in the aggregate principal amount of \$9,560,508 of which \$9,256,624 is the amount outstanding.
+The Series 2017 bonds were currently refunded and reissued in August 2021 in the aggregate principal amount of \$9,560,508 of which \$9,265,624 is the amount outstanding.
 The bonds do not constitute a general obligation, or pledge of the full faith and credit of the County of Monongalia.
 The principal and interest on the tax increment revenue bonds are to be paid solely by the property taxes generated in association with the increased assessed values of property within the TIF district area.
 Estimated annual debt service requirements to maturity for the tax increment financing bonds that are not available as the project is not complete and the loan is still being drawn down.

 The County has pledged future tax increment revenue to repay \$9,560,508 in tax increment financing revenue bonds issued in 2021 of which \$9,504,624 has been advanced, \$239,000 has been repaid and \$9,256,624 is outstanding.
 Proceeds from the bonds provided financing for the design, acquisition and construction of certain infrastructure improvements in Monongalia County, West Virginia, consisting generally of all or some of the following: acquisition and construction of certain infrastructure improvements in the Development District, which improvements include upgrade of roads, sanitary sewer and water lines, including the installation of a required surge tank to handle the gray water and sanitary discharge anticipated with business expansion, installation of necessary storm water management systems to accommodate the additional runoff from the expanded road system and provide for the necessary expansion of natural gas and electric lines to facilitate future business expansion and other related infrastructure and utilities improvements and all necessary appurtenances.
 The bonds are payable solely from the tax increment property taxes assessed and are collected in the district area and are payable through 2033.
-Annual principal and interest payments on the bonds are not yet available as the loan is still being drawn down.
-Principal and interest paid for the current year and total customer net revenues were \$0 (principal) and \$321,957 (interest) and \$362,996, respectively.
+Annual principal and interest payments on the bonds are expected to require less than 100 percent of net revenues.
+The total estimated principal and interest remaining to be paid on the bonds are not yet available as the loan is still being drawn down.
+Principal and interest paid for the current year and total customer net revenues were \$0 (principal) and \$321,957 (interest) and \$3362,996, respectively.